Who Is Alicia Vikander?

-Alicia Vikander was born in October 1988, in Gothenburg, Sweden, and began acting when injuries forced her to reconsider a career in dance.
-She really gained notice in 2005 when first appearing as a series regular on Swedish TV, and her star rose higher in 2007 with a role on the popular show Second Avenue.
+Alicia Vikander was born in 1988 in Gothenburg, Sweden, and began acting when injuries forced her to reconsider a career in dance.
+She gained notice in 2005 when first appearing as a series regular on Swedish TV, and her star rose higher in 2007 with a role on the popular show Second Avenue.
 Her jump to the big screen came in 2009, and since then she has appeared in several high-profile projects, including Anna Karenina, Ex Machina, The Man From U.N.C.L.E. and The Danish Girl, earning a supporting actress Oscar for the latter.
 In 2018, Vikander took on the role of Lara Croft for the latest big screen adaptation of Tomb Raider.

 Alicia Vikander was born on October 3, 1988, in Gothenburg, Sweden.
 Her mother was an actress, but Vikander didn’t start out in her mother’s footsteps, dancing as a youngster and spending nine years studying at the Royal Swedish Ballet School.
 While there, she appeared in numerous musicals at the Gothenburg Opera before injuries forced her to change her path.